isb-cgc/readthedocs/docs/source/sections/data/NCICCR_about.rst

 About the NCI Center for Cancer Research Data
 ---------------------------------------------

-There were around 489 study subjects that were phenotyped contributing Authorized-Access, individual-level data.
+There were around 489 cases that were phenotyped contributing Authorized-Access, individual-level data.
 The Genomic Data Commons currently has around 957 controlled access BAM files available.
 The project identification in the GDC is `NCICCR-DLBCL <https://portal.gdc.cancer.gov/projects/NCICCR-DLBCL>`_.

 For more information on the NCICCR data, please refer to these sites:

 - `dbGaP site <https://www.ncbi.nlm.nih.gov/projects/gap/cgi-bin/study.cgi?study_id=phs001444.v1.p1>`_
 - `GDC Data Portal <https://portal.gdc.cancer.gov/repository?facetTab=files&filters=%7B%22op%22%3A%22and%22%2C%22content%22%3A%5B%7B%22op%22%3A%22in%22%2C%22content%22%3A%7B%22field%22%3A%22cases.project.program.name%22%2C%22value%22%3A%5B%22NCICCR%22%5D%7D%7D%5D%7D>`_

-Data sets and tables available in BigQuery from ISB-CGC are explorable through the `BigQuery Table Search <https://isb-cgc.appspot.com/bq_meta_search/>`_.
+Data sets and tables available in BigQuery from ISB-CGC are explorable through the `ISB-CGC BigQuery Table Search <https://isb-cgc.appspot.com/bq_meta_search/>`_.
 The files are available within the ``isb-cgc.GDC_metadata`` tables in BigQuery.